 - Add a customer and network site to OvrC.

-- Add an OvrC Pro device to a customer's network site in OvrC.
+- Add an OvrC Pro device (Araknis Router or OvrC Pro Hub) to a customer's network site in OvrC.

 - Use OvrC to do the following:

 - Test a customer's Internet connection speed.

 - Set up an Internet speed test schedule.

 - Set the correct time zone for a network.

 - Edit the default names of network devices.

 - Add notes about the customer's network.

-- Install new firmware on network devices.
+- o Install new firmware on network devices.

 - Transfer a device to Inventory.

 - Transfer a device out of Inventory.

 - Add a technician to OvrC.

 - Verify and register a technician account.

 - Explain how group permissions are organized in OvrC.

 - Do the following in OvrC:

 - Create a group and assign permissions.

 - Add customers to groups.

 - Add technicians to groups.

 - Do the following in the OvrC mobile app:

 - Enable notifications.